-The Road to Medical School
+The Road to Professional School

 Admission to professional programs is highly competitive.
 Many factors are taken into account, including college GPA, test scores (MCAT, DAT, etc.) and clinical experience.
 Acceptance rate statistics for medical and dental schools based on GPA and MCAT/DAT scores can be found below.
 Other professional programs hold similar outcomes.